 Jennifer Hodgins practises in all areas of employment and labour law, including human rights, pay equity, employment standards, labour and employee relations, grievance arbitration, wrongful dismissal and health and safety matters.
 Jennifer has acted on behalf of employers in grievance arbitrations, human rights tribunal proceedings, wrongful dismissal claims, judicial review proceedings and federal and provincial labour board matters.
 She also regularly provides proactive and strategic advice to employers relating to workplace issues and labour relations, including collective bargaining.

 Prior to joining our Toronto office, Jennifer practised labour and employment law at a management-side labour and employment boutique firm and completed a clerkship at the Ontario Superior Court of Justice in Toronto.
 She has also worked as in-house labour counsel at a large regional hospital.

-Karen Jensen is the federal Pay Equity Commissioner.
-Karen is an experienced lawyer widely recognized as an expert in human rights, labour and employment law.
+Karen Jensen is an experienced lawyer who is widely recognized as an expert in human rights, labour and employment law.
 Having represented unions, employers and the Canadian Human Rights Commission in pay equity disputes at different points in her career, Ms. Jensen has developed a deep appreciation for all perspectives on this important issue.
 In addition, as a full-time member of the Canadian Human Rights Tribunal from 2005-2009, Ms. Jensen adjudicated and mediated human rights disputes, including pay equity matters, in both official languages.

 Maureen Haan is a Board member for the Canadian Accessibility Standards Development Organization (CASDO).
 CASDO is an organization in the federal government that is responsible to enhance the full and equal participation of all persons, especially persons with disabilities, in society.
 This is to be achieved through the realization of a Canada without barriers, particularly by the identification, removal and prevention of barriers.